Adonijah Reid

-Adonijah Reid (born August 13, 1999) is a Canadian soccer player who currently plays for Pacific FC in the Canadian Premier League.
+Adonijah Reid (born August 13, 1999) is a Canadian soccer player who plays for York United FC in the Canadian Premier League.

 Early life

 Reid began playing youth soccer with Caledon SC, in 2005.
 Afterwards, he joined ANB Futbol Academy, where he played for six years.
 In 2014 and 2015, he had trials with French clubs OGC Nice and Lyon, and also had trials with clubs in Italy and Spain.
 However, as he was not a European citizen, he was unable to remain in Europe.